 510(k) Transfer of Ownership

 A 510(k) for a medical device can be thought of as like a patent making a 510(k) transfer of ownership, say following a sale, for example, a particularly important process to follow.
 The FDA published a draft guidance entitled “Transfer of a Premarket Notification (510(k)) Clearance—Questions and Answers” in December 2014 (See, Docket No. FDA-2014-D-1837).
-The draft guidance was withdrawn on March 20, 2020 (weblink).
+The draft guidance was withdrawn on March 20, 2020 (FDA Withdrawn Guidance).

-Although there is no official regulations or guidance on 510(k) transfer of ownership, there are practical considerations from the withdrawn draft guidance that remain prudent to follow.
+Although there are no official regulations or guidance on 510(k) transfer of ownership, there are practical considerations from the withdrawn draft guidance that remain prudent to follow.

 Notice of a 510(k) transfer of ownership, even before the withdrawn draft guidance, is accomplished via compliance with device listing requirements.
 The transferor notifies FDA by de-listing the device, and the transferee notifies FDA by newly listing the device.

 Under 21 CFR part 807, listing a 510(k) device as a manufacturer, specification developer, repacker/relabeler, single-use device reprocessor, or remanufacturer, signals to FDA that the party executing that listing is the current 510(k) holder for that device, because these entities are responsible for the commercial distribution of the device.

 This means that the consent of the transferor is implicit in this process since the party must actively de-list the device.
 In some cases, this is not a problem but in others the two parties may be hostile, even suing one another.